Immigration and Visa Advice

 - Working after your studies

-The rules state that Postgraduates, studying a course lasting for less than one year (e.g. 26 September 2011 to 25 September 2012 or earlier), should have a visa for the full duration of their course plus 2 months.
-If the course is one year or more (e.g. 26 September 2011 to 26 September 2012 or later), they should be given a visa for the full duration of the course plus a period of 4 months.
+The rules state that Postgraduates, studying a course lasting for less than one year, should have a visa for the full duration of their course plus 2 months.
+If the course is one year (12 months) or more, they should be given a visa for the full duration of the course plus a period of 4 months.

 Undergraduate students on courses for one year or more should be given a visa for the full duration of their course plus a period of 4 months after the end of the course (ie. until the end of October following graduation).
-If you think you have been given the wrong stamp, it may be possible to change it without incurring the normal charge made by the Home Office.
-Make an appointment to see the International Student and Welfare Adviser and take your passport with you to the appointment.
-They will check it, and if it is incorrect will arrange a correction free of charge.
+If you think you have been given the wrong length of visa, it may be possible to change it without incurring the normal charge made by UK Visas and Immigration.
+Make an appointment to see the Student Advisor (Immigration and Finance) and take your passport (and BRP if you have one) with you to the appointment.
+He will check it, and if it is incorrect will arrange a correction free of charge.